 In order to determine how much land and capital add to total production, total product per worker was compared with land and capital per worker (Fig. 5).
 This comparison gives a rough idea of what one farm worker produced with various amounts of land and capital.
-Total product per worker increased from \$924 on the smallest farms to \$6,800 on the largest.
-At the same time, land and capital inputs per worker increased from \$687 to \$4,671.
+Total product per worker increased from \$995 on the smallest farms (Class VI) to \$5,810 on the largest (Class I).
+At the same time, land and capital inputs per worker increased from \$674 to \$4,016.
 Notice that total product per worker increased very consistently as land and capital inputs per worker increased.
-Such consistency or regularity could not continue for any amount of land and capital per worker.
-The farm operator on Class I farms had a more difficult job of managing \$4,671 per worker in other resources than the operator on a Class VI farm who managed only \$687 per worker in other resources.

-Fig. 5. - Productivity of land and capital, Economic Area I, Kentucky, 1949.
-(Source: U.S. Census and Estimates)
+- Productivity of land and capital, Economic Area IV, Kentucky, 1949.
+(Source: U.S. Census and Estimates) Fig. 5.

-From the figures one might surmise that any one farm operator could take \$4,671 in land and capital and produce \$6,800 in product.
+From the figures one might surmise that any one farm operator could take \$4,016 in land and capital (annual inputs) and produce \$5,810 in product.
 This notion may be entirely wrong.
-To illustrate, we have already seen that Class I farms had more than six workers and produced \$43,725 in product with \$36,118 in other resources; and one farm operator with \$36,118 in other resources and employing five other men is a different situation than six men each with about \$4,671 in other resources.
+To illustrate, we have already seen that Class I farms had over 7 workers per farm and produced \$42,125 in product with \$29,116 in other resources (other than labor), but one farm operator with \$29,116 in other resources and employing six other men is a different situation than seven men each with about \$4,016 in other resources.

 Net returns to labor per worker were also compared with land and capital inputs per worker (Fig. 5).
-Net returns to labor per worker increased throughout with increases in land and capital per worker.
-But the rate of increase was sharper from Class VI through Class III farms than from Class III farms and beyond.
+Net returns to labor per worker increased through Class I farms with increases in land and capital per worker.
+But the rate of increase was sharperfrom Class VI through Class III farms than from Class III farms and beyond.
 A small farm realized a larger increase in returns than a bigger farm from adding a given amount of land and capital inputs.

-On small farms the total cost of producing a \$1 in product was more than a \$1
+On small farms the total cost of producing \$1 in product was more than \$1

 High profits in relation to costs is a measure of over-all efficiency or productivity.
 For farms to show a profit, the cost of producing \$1 in product must cost less than \$1.
-Our study shows that Class I farms produced a \$1 of product with only \$0.83 (Fig. 6).
-This \$0.83 included all inputs cash farm expenses, interest on land, buildings, livestock and machinery, depreciation on buildings and machinery plus a charge for hired, operator and family labor.
-On Class II and III farms, it cost about \$0.88 to produce a \$1 of product.
-But on Class IV, V, and VI farms it cost more than \$1 to produce a \$1 of product; costs on those farms were \$1.02, \$1.24 and \$1.77, respectively, for a \$1 of product.
+Our study shows that Class I farms produced \$1 of product with only \$0.85 (Fig. 6).
+This \$0.86 included all inputs cash farm expenses, interest on land, buildings, livestock and machinery investments, depreciation on buildings and machinery plus a charge for hired, operator and family labor.
+On Class II, it cost \$0.85 to produce \$1 of product, while on Class III farms the cost was \$0.89.
+On Class IV.
+V. and VI farms it cost more than \$1 to produce \$1 of product; costs on those farms were \$1.02, \$1.42 and \$1.63, respectively, for \$1 of product.
 For these small farms, these figures indicate losses.